 Covid-19: Inoculation of children above 12 is likely to start by September, says expert panel chief

-Zydus Cadila’s three-dose coronavirus vaccine is said to be safe for children.
-The company is awaiting approval for emergency use authorisation.
+Zydus Cadila is awaiting approval for emergency use authorisation of its three-dose coronavirus vaccine, which can be administered to children.

-Covid-19 vaccination of children above the age of 12 in India is likely to start by September, NK Arora, who heads the National Expert Group on Vaccine Administration, told NDTV on Thursday.
+Covid-19 vaccinations of children above the age of 12 in India is likely to start by September, NK Arora, who heads the National Expert Group on Vaccine Administration, told NDTV on Thursday.
 Currently, India is vaccinating only those above 18 against the coronavirus.

 Arora added that the approval for emergency use authorisation for the Zydus vaccine, ZyCov-D, will come within weeks.
 On July 1, Zydus Cadila had said that it has applied for emergency use authorisation its three-dose coronavirus vaccine.